cookinghub/scala-servlet/README.md

 # scala-servlet

-Just fooling around with Servlet and Scala...
+Just fooling around with Scala and the Servlet model... for fun.

 ### Description
 A tiny http toolkit written in Scala for developing HTTP based services on top of a Java servlet.